-3sixteen - 3sixteen was founded in 2003, and has evolved to become one of the premier denim focused brands.
-Co-owners Andrew Chen and Johan Lam meet serendipitously at a wedding where they discovered they had similar clothing tastes.
+3sixteen - 3sixteen was founded in 2003, and has evolved to become one of the premier denim-focused brands.
+Co-owners Andrew Chen and Johan Lam met serendipitously at a wedding, where they discovered they had similar clothing tastes.
 3sixteen has a bi-coastal presence in both NY and LA.
 3sixteen works with Kuroki Mills in Japan to develop denim specifically for the brand, making them one of the very few American denim brands to have custom fabric.

 Indigofera - Taking the namesake of the core ingredient in what makes denim (and more specifically jeans) such a classic staple in everyone's wardrobe might seem ambitious, maybe even arrogant.
-But the guys at Indigofera couldn't be anything but.
+But the guys at Indigofera are anything but.
 Humble, unassuming and genuine, these guys aren't just good people, they also happen to make some of the most amazing products we've ever seen, and felt.
-Perfectly capturing that sweet spot in denim history from the 50's and 60's, these guys have created every day products that will work for just about anyone and everyone.
+Perfectly capturing that sweet spot in denim history from the 50's and 60's, these guys have created everyday products that will work for just about anyone and everyone.
 Vintage inspiration meets modern fit and details.
-All in all, indigo in is good hands with these guys.
+All in all, indigo is in good hands with these guys.

-Knickerbocker Mfg Co. - If there's a company who views American manufacturing and community focused business the way we do, it's the Knickerbocker Manufacturing Company.
+Knickerbocker - If there's a company who views American manufacturing and community-focused business the way we do, it's the Knickerbocker Manufacturing Company.
 Founded in 2013 by Andrew Livingston and his partners, Kyle Mosholder and Daniel Rickard Guy, Knickerbocker MFG Co. started out doing private label manufacturing, but has since grown into so much more.
 Continuing a generational story of manufacturing in America, Knickerbocker is committed to making some of the best products out there.

 Red Wing Heritage - Talk about heritage.
 Red Wing Shoes have been around since 1905, hailing from Red Wing, Minnesota.
-Founded by Charles Beckham, Red Wing boots have been part of the country’s legacy ever since.
-The company has outfitted soldiers in both world wars, and are strongly associated with the workwear aesthetic.
-The Red Wing Heritage line is still made in the U.S., using Goodyear welt construction that allows for the shoe to be resoled and recrafted time after time.
+Founded by Charles Beckham, Red Wing boots have been part of this country’s legacy ever since.
+The company has outfitted soldiers in both World Wars, and is strongly associated with the workwear aesthetic.
+The Red Wing Heritage line is still made in the U.S., using Goodyear welt construction that allows for the shoes to be resoled and recrafted time after time.

 Shoes Like Pottery - Kurume, Japan is home to some of the best sneakers in the world.
 Making every pair by hand, Shoes Like Pottery create sneakers that are simple yet durable, understated yet beautiful.
 Using a process known as ka-ryu, the shoes are fired in a kiln for 70 minutes in a process very similar to that of Japanese Pottery.
 The vulcanization causes the sulfur in the natural rubber outsole to react, thereby returning the natural rubber to its original state, creating a shoe that is as flexible as it is durable.